victorstack-ai/drupal-ai-issue-3572096/modules/ai_translate/README.md

 SUCCESS!

 ## Async translations & paragraphs
 If you are using async translations you should also use the module https://www.drupal.org/project/ai_translate_paragraph_asymetric.
 This fixes some things.
-Tt is better to keep that apart (dependencies on paragraphs and async things).
+It is better to keep that apart (dependencies on paragraphs and async things).

 ## Layout builder
 We are working on having layout builder support in https://www.drupal.org/project/ai/issues/3467075.